Pre-Implantation Genetic Testing (PGT)

 There are a number of different types of chromosomal variations.
 In some cases, a child may be born with a chromosome missing from a pair (monosomy), or an additional chromosome (trisomy).
 In other cases, a portion of a chromosome may be missing, duplicated or translocated – where a section of one chromosome breaks off and attaches to another.

 Up to 70% of embryos, whether conceived naturally or through IVF, are lost before birth.
 This usually occurs within the first three months of pregnancy, most often before implantation.
-Women over 38 years of age are at greatest risk of conceiving a baby with a chromosomal variation.
+As a woman gets older, the proportion of her eggs that have aneuploidy increases.
+In women under 35 years old, 25% of her embryos are screened as being aneuploid.
+By comparison, this increases to 63% by the time a woman is 40 years old.

 We can now test for over 200 specific inheritable genetic disorders, including Huntington’s Disease, Cystic Fibrosis and Thalassaemia, using PGT.
-This can help couples at risk of transferring a genetic disease to have a healthy baby.
+This can help couples who are at risk of transmitting a genetic disease to have a healthy baby.

 Who might consider PGT?